TEAR-ERC/tandem/docs/first-model/lua-scripting.rst

 |                    |                           | analytic solutions or manufactured solutions.                   |         |         |
 +--------------------+---------------------------+-----------------------------------------------------------------+---------+---------+

-For more descriptions about units and scaling, please check out :doc:`Equation scaling section <../reference/scaling>`.
+For more descriptions about units and scaling, please check out the :doc:`Equation scaling section <../reference/scaling>`.

 Commented lua script: